ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 It is derived from Upp::Ctrl, and is following the same basic rule: *Everthing belongs somewhere*.
 It supports most of the generic Ctrl methods where applicable or makes sense.
 Of course, If you are determined enough, you can even do some “interesting” things, such as adding Terminal instances to a TreeCtrl or ArrayCtrl. ;)

 - **Terminal widget supports inline images.**
-Terminal widget has support for embedded images and image manipulation in general.
-Specifically, it can handle [sixel graphics](https://en.wikipedia.org/wiki/Sixel?oldformat=true) with 4/16/256 and high/true color.
-Adding support for other inline image protocols, such as [iTerm2's inline images protocol](https://iterm2.com/documentation-images.html), is also planned.
+Terminal widget has a flexible infrastructure and support for inline images and image manipulation in general.
+Currently it can handle [sixel graphics](https://en.wikipedia.org/wiki/Sixel?oldformat=true) with 4/16/256 colors, or high/true color.
+It also supports [jexer image protocol](https://gitlab.com/klamonte/jexer/-/wiki_pages/jexer-images), a simple and useful wire protocol which allows terminals to display popular true color image formats such as JPG, PNG, BMP, etc. In fact, since the terminal widget uses the common raster decoding api of Ultimate++, theoretically it can display any raster image that has a registered decoder.
+Adding support for other wire protocols for inline images, such as [iTerm2's inline images protocol](https://iterm2.com/documentation-images.html), is also planned.
 Terminal ctrl uses Upp::Display objects to display the embedded images.
 Client code can set the image display to one of the predefined display objects that'll process or manipulate the images before they are displayed (stretch/scale/colorize/flip/add text, etc., you name it), and the changes will immediately take place.
 Moreover, developers can create their own cell displays tailored for their specific needs.
 Terminal widget also supports an external image viewing mode, where the image data is handed to client code for rendering and external viewing.

 - ***Everything belongs somewhere* rule runs through the heart of Terminal package.**
 There are no manual memory allocations/deallocations, no new/delete pairs, and no smart/not-so-smart/shared pointers in the code; only the containers, and extensive application of the [RAII](https://www.wikiwand.com/en/Resource_acquisition_is_initialization) principle.